greenzorro/victor42.eth/content/post-en/折腾与思考/卖AI图，从开单到金盆洗手.md

 This setup seems complex, but manual work is minimal.
 Image selection takes time; other steps are just a button press, then I'm AFK.

 Crucially, the process is the same for 100 or 2,000 images.
-For large, urgent volumes, I can use faster (slightly costlier) cloud machines—still negligible compared to illustrator costs.
+For large, urgent volumes, I can use faster (slightly costlier) cloud machines - still negligible compared to illustrator costs.

 ### 🔮 Tech Share